When I told a friend of mine that I was going to put an article about great places for families to camp in and around Sydney, she just laughed.

-No, no, no it isn’t!!
-Well, yes it is sometimes, but for loads of us camping makes a great way to reconnect with nature and to get the kids off their electronic devices.
+No, no, no it isn’t, my friend!!
+Well, yes it is sometimes, but for loads of families, camping makes a great way to reconnect with nature and to get the kids off their electronic devices, as well as to have a relatively inexpensive holiday away from home.

 How many of these places have you visited?